bmealhouse/ansible/README.md

-# Ansible Mac Playbook
+# Ansible Mac Playbooks

 > Automated Mac setup and configuration with Ansible

-This playbook installs and configures most of my Mac software for software development.
-Some things in macOS are challenging to automate, so I still have a few manual installation steps documented here.
+These playbooks install and configure most of the Mac software I use for software development.
+Some things in macOS are challenging to automate, so I still have a few manual installation steps documented.

 ## Installation